 In 2015, Kirsty Forrester, who trained her Shih Tzu Cooper to count shared five fun steps with us to help you teach your dog to channel his natural ability to count into a game you can both play.
 On the back of the new research on a dog's ability to understand numbers, it seems appropriate to re-share!

 First, here’s what you’ll need to prepare to teach your dog to count.

 Three items that your dog can count.
 Try to find three items that look the same, like 3 tennis balls, 3 cotton reels, 3 treats, or 3 pieces of kibble.
 If your dog is food-motivated, you might find that they will focus better when counting food.

-If you use rewards when training your dog, be sure to have plenty handy!
+If you use rewards when training your dog, be sure to have plenty of them handy!
 I recommend a small treat that you can give in a large quantity.
-When I was teaching Cooper this trick, I used his dinner (kibble).
+When I was teaching Cooper this trick, I used his dinner (dry kibble).

 Your dog should be able to touch a target on command in response to you pointing at the target.
 Nose or paw, it doesn’t matter what they use to touch it.

 If your dog is counting food, they need to be able to reliably leave the food alone.
 If they can’t do that, you should use a different item for them to count.

 1. Start out with one item on display and one “button” on the floor.